merative/acd-containers/src/pages/security/gdpr-considerations.md

 ### What types of data flow through IBM Watson Annotator for Clinical Data?

-There is no definite answer to the this question as use cases vary between application devleopment.
+There is no definite answer to this question as use cases vary between application development.
 The data passed through the ACD Analyze APIs are not persisted nor is the payload data logged.
-Only configuration data (e.g. cartridge artifacts) and metadata (eg: ACD flow and profile names, custom dictionary names, attribute definition rules,etc )is stored or logged.
+Only configuration data (e.g. cartridge artifacts) and metadata (e.g. ACD flow and profile names, custom dictionary names, attribute definition rules, etc.) are stored or logged.

-### WHere is data stored ?
+### Where is data stored ?

-Configuration data of deployed cartridges are persisted in the storage confgiured for the deployed product.
+Configuration data of deployed cartridges are persisted in the storage configured for the deployed product.
-Configuration metadata may also reside in the logs collected by pods with in the depoyment.
+Configuration metadata may also reside in the logs collected by pods within the deployment.

 ### Personal data used for online contact with IBM